cepdnaclk/e19-CO227-Mobile-app-to-measure-the-area-of-a-leaf-flower-or-fruit/docs/README.md

 ## Introduction

- The crop department of agriculture faculty is expecting to use a mobile app to measure the area of a leaf, flower or fruit.Through advanced image analysis algorithms, AgroCam precisely calculates areas, catering to the irregular shapes often found in nature.
+ The crop department of agriculture faculty is expecting to use a mobile app to measure the area of a leaf, flower or fruit.
+Through advanced image analysis algorithms, AgroCam precisely calculates areas, catering to the irregular shapes often found in nature.
 Our user-friendly interface guides you through the process, making it accessible even to those new to digital measurement techniques.

+ ## Objective
+The principal goal is to develop a mobile application designed to facilitate the calculation of leaf surface area.
+This application aims to provide a valuable tool for researchers, students, and farmers, streamlining their tasks and enhancing their ability to measure and analyze leaves more efficiently.

 ## Links